rfl103/nyc_restaurant_inspect/README.md

 *dbt (data transformation)
 *Looker (data visualization)

+##Architecture Diagram

 ##Dashboard

 ##Ideas for Improvement

 Some ideas that I have for improving this project include:
-*The code could be scheduled to run and refresh more frequently.
+*The code could be scheduled to run and refresh more frequently as data is added daily.
+*The tables/code in the data warehouse could be optimized to be structured more effeciently.

 ##How to Reproduce This Project